Pop quiz! Which one of these do home sellers find most stressful?

 When you interview real estate agents, ask them what they think should be fixed or updated.
 You should be able to tell pretty quickly if that agent carries the expertise you’ll need to help optimize the appearance of your home.

-When the inspection report comes back, your agent can give you a to-do list that should be taken care of.
+When the inspection report comes back, your realtor can give you a to-do list that should be taken care of.

 Then, when these items are completed, they can list these items in a Word doc and include them in the disclosure package (usually a PDF file for interested buyers that includes the seller’s disclosures, inspections, reports, etc.).